-130 WATER DISTRIBUTION SYSTEMS 3 UNITS
+130 WATER DISTRIBUTION SYSTEMS

-Recommended Preparation: WWTR 102 or equivalent with a grade of "C" or better or "Pass"
+Recommended Preparation: WWTR 102 or equivalent with a grade of "C" or better or "Pass" 3 hours lecture

 Designed to enable students to understand the operation and maintenance of a waterworks distribution system.
 Part of a series required for eligibility to take state certification examinations; supports certification examinations for grade levels D1 and D2.